 Visit the ACT Revenue Office for more information.

-The Northern Territory offers the largest grant, with a maximum of $26,000 towards buying or building a new home.
-As in Tasmania, your income and house value does not affect your eligibility for the grant, but you should check out nt.gov.au for more information.
+The Northern Territory offers a grant of $10,000 towards buying or building a new home.
+It used to offer the largest grant of $26,000, but this has since been reduced as at May 7 2019.
+As in Tasmania and the ACT, your income and house value does not affect your eligibility for the grant, but you should check out nt.gov.au for more information.

 It’s not just property prices that have skyrocketed in recent years.
 Stamp duty costs – aka the transfer tax you pay when purchasing a property or vacant land – has also increased significantly.
 For example, a $750,000 owner-occupied dwelling in New South Wales will set you back approximately $29,500 in stamp duty fees, based on current regulations.